metauni/metauni.github.io/about/index.md

 ## Not always free

 Seminars will always be free, because they are our gift to each other.
-We expect to be releasing most of our infrastructure (such as [metaboard](https://github.com/metauni/metaboard)) as open source.
+We expect to be releasing most of our infrastructure (such as [metaboard](https://github.com/metauni/metaboard)) as open source, but eventually some of it may not be publicly released.
 We expect to be offering paid short classes sometime in 2023.

-We started running events in Roblox in 2020 due to COVID lockdowns in Melbourne, Australia.
-To our surprise we found that we actually enjoyed it, especially as compared to events in Zoom.
-It still isn't clear to us exactly *why* it is better, but here are some ideas:

-> I really keenly feel that the 3d world adds a new dimension to the social interaction (since you are fixed in space in Zoom, I guess it actually adds three new dimensions).
-Just the fact that I can stand next to someone, even without saying a word, is a kind of connection that is really lacking in Zoom.
-Roblox events feel much more socially natural to me than video calls do (even without video).
-Imagine an in-person meeting, but instead of being free to move physically, you are strapped into a chair with your head facing forward.
-All of the other attendees have the same constraints.
-You proceed to inject your discussion into one another.
-That's what Zoom feels like in comparison to Roblox. -- a student

 ## Historical influences